Skip to main content

 Step 2: Are you updating the content?

-Are you refreshing videos, updating documents or making small changes while keeping the learning outcomes the same?
+Are you refreshing videos, updating documents, or making small changes while keeping the learning outcomes the same?

 Important: Let your Content Partner Success Manager (CPSM) know about updates so we can help promote your refreshed content.